Subscribe to updates

 Treasury Management Outturn and Mid-Year Review 2025/26

-Setting of the 2026/27 Council Tax Base, NNDR Tax Base and Discounts for Second Homes and Empty Homes
+Setting of the 2026/27 Council Tax Base, NNDR Tax Base and Discounts for Second and Empty Homes

 Review of the Constitution